 Meditation Techniques #8: Guided Meditations

 There are hundreds of resources online that have a huge supply of guided meditations and music to help soothe your soul.
-YouTube, Spotify, google play offer music and meditation podcast as well.
+YouTube, Spotify, and google play offer music and meditation podcasts as well.
 Or you can try any of the apps from the following.

 Apps which help you on the way to success with meditation

 These days there are apps out there for every activity or need we have.
 It is the same with meditation.
 As you could see different methods help to improve different parts of our life.
 As you will see the applications you can find here in this non-exhaustive list have just the same approach, they mostly focus on one specific area.
 If you need further details on any of the following up, visit this blog post.